-- 1st Occurrence Three to Five days Discipline Center/ISS - 2nd Occurrence Five to Nine days Discipline Center/ISS - 3rd Occurrence Long Term Suspension - 4th Occurrence Recommended expulsion
+- 1st Occurrence 3-5 days Discipline Center/ISS - 2nd Occurrence 5-9 days Discipline Center/ISS - 3rd Occurrence Long Term Suspension - 4th Occurrence Recommended expulsion

 In the event of a fight where two or more students fight another student, the additional students involved will be recommended for expulsion.
 Counseling will be facilitated upon returning to school.